sthzg/django-filerxmp/README.rst

 Status
 ------

 The package is currently in very early development.
-Once it reaches a ready-to-be-tested state documentation will be extenden.
+Once it reaches a ready-to-be-tested state documentation will be extended.